-Director, Urban and Community Entrepreneurship Program and Entrepreneurial Fellows Class
+Senior Program Director: Membership, Urban & Community Entrepreneurship Program, and Entrepreneurial Fellows Class

-As Director of the Urban & Community Entrepreneur Program and the Entrepreneurial Fellows Class, Rhonda Carson-Leach is responsible for developing and implementing entrepreneurial programs focused on providing business leaders with the direction, knowledge and connections to take their businesses to the next level.
+As Senior Program Director of the Membership department, Urban & Community Entrepreneur Program, and the Entrepreneurial Fellows Class, Rhonda Carson Leach is responsible for developing and implementing entrepreneurial programs focused on providing business leaders with the direction, knowledge and connections to take their businesses to the next level.
 She is also lead facilitator for the IEE’s Urban Power to Prosper, a nine-month certificate program for small business owners in urban neighborhoods that explores such topics as access to capital, financial management, strategic planning, sales strategies, access to new markets, and managing human resources.

 Bachelor of Science in Business Administration, Western New England College